-Among the General Studies courses, I loved the class 'Philosophy of the Human Person' taught by Professor Haidar.
-Despite being online during the pandemic, this course was very interesting as it introduced me to the world of Philosophy through its easy-to-follow lectures and readings.
-Sometimes, I would ponder topics such as moral dilemmas and human freedom for days.
-Second-year in the Department of Economics Prakash SAPKOTA 3 DEPARTMENTS DEPT. OF ECONOMICS Do you want to learn how economics can be used to provide insight into real-world, social and economic phenomena, as well as enhance logical thinking skills?
+DEPT. OF ECONOMICS

+Do you want to learn how economics can be used to provide insight into real-world, social and economic phenomena, as well as enhance logical thinking skills?
 Join us at the Department of Economics, where we teach you basic and advanced economic concepts, such as macroeconomics, microeconomics, and sustainable development.
 You will also apply your analytical skills to examine various issues associated with developing sustainable societies in a range of settings.
 You will have the opportunity to take courses in other Sophia University Departments and develop knowledge of other areas where economic concepts can be applied.
 Our courses feature small class sizes to promote active discussion between students and lecturers.
 We welcome self-motivated applicants who are interested in improving their understanding of the socio-economic issues occurring in modern society.

+As of AY2024

-CURRICULUM As of AY2023 First-year Second-year Third-vear Fourth-year Refer to page 3 and 4.
-SPSF Common Core Introduction to Microeconomics Introduction to Data Analysis Compulsor Introduction to Statistics Introduction to Macroeconomics Research, Discipline, and Other Major Core (Compulsory Electives); Environmental and Natural Resource Economics, Poverty in the Global Economy, Economics of Social Policy, Global Development Goals, Bachelor's Thesis, etc. Elective General Studies Refer to page 3 and 4.
-Language
+First-year Second-year Third-year Fourth-year

+SPSF C ommon Core Refer to pa ge 3 and 4.

+Specialized Education Compulsory Introduction to Microeconomics Introduction to Statistics Introduction to Macroeconomics Introduction to Data Analysis

+Electives Research, Discipline, and Other Major Core (Compulsory Electives); Environmental and Natural Resource Economics, Poverty in the Global Economy, Economics of Social Policy, Global Development Goals, Bachelor's Thesis, etc.

+nary Learning

+eral Studies anguage Refer to pa ge 3 and 4.

 Economics is the study of how individuals, businesses, and governments make choices about the use of scarce resources.
 Sustainability is therefore an important consideration in the economic analysis of societal challenges such as inequality, globalization, environmental problems or financial instability.
 Our interdisciplinary approach allows students to acquire a broader view on these issues and to think about sustainability from an integrated perspective.

-Associate Professor Dr. Matthias SCHLEGL I think that the Economics program within SPSF provides a unique opportunity to specialise in economics at a high level, which is an option at only a select number of other English-medium undergraduate courses in Japan.
+Associate Professor Dr. Matthias SCHLEGL

+I think that the Economics program within SPSF provides a unique opportunity to specialise in economics at a high level, which is an option at only a select number of other English-medium undergraduate courses in Japan.
 Specifically, the Economics program within SPSF provides the chance to study at a internationally competitive level, with highly demanding seminar courses to prepare students for entrance to international graduate programs.

-Second-year in the Department of Economics Keita Robert Hooker YOSHIKAWA DEPT. OF EDUCATION The Education major at the Department of Education explores education and human development from international and interdisciplinary perspectives.
+The Department of Economics Keita Robert Hooker YOSHIKAWA

+DEPT. OF EDUCATION

+The Education major at the Department of Education explores education and human development from international and interdisciplinary perspectives.
 You will take three core courses on Comparative Education, International Education, and Education and International Development, and three foundations courses on Curriculum and Instruction, Philosophy of Education, and Sociology of Education.
 The major prepares future educators, researchers, and global citizens who can create education for sustainable futures that respects human dignity.
 We look forward to welcoming you to our program.
-CURRICULUM As of AY2023 First-year Second-year Third-year Fourth-year SPSF Common Core Refer to page 3 and 4.
-Specialized Education Compulsory Comparative Education and International nparative Education ducation in Asia al Education ational Development and Instruction Research in Education Bachelor's Thesis/ Bachelor's Graduation Project Speciali Electives SPSF Resear n Education 1-5 ch Methods Undergraduate Ser ninar in Education 1-4 ary Learning General Studies Language Refer to pa ge 3 and 4.

 In the words of our students: "education is at the core of many sustainability issues"; "education is the foundation for achieving sustainability by spreading its importance to society".
 Education is key to sustainable futures.
 Quality education (SDG 4) is central to all the other SDGs.
 It is through education that we can nurture minds, hearts, and hands for sustainable futures.

-Associate Professor Dr. Maria MANZON In the SPSF curriculum, many of the courses are conducted in smaller classes, therefore we often have the opportunity to have critical discussions with our classmates.
-During our discussions.
-I enjoy exchanging opinions with others of different perspectives. backgrounds, and academic interests.
-The discussion with students among the 6 SPSF departments has been a great chance for me to widen my viewpoint and understanding
+Associate Professor Dr. Maria MANZON

+In the SPSF curriculum, many of the courses are conducted in smaller classes, therefore we often have the opportunity to have critical discussions with our classmates.
+During our discussions, I enjoy exchanging opinions with others of different perspectives, backgrounds, and academic interests.
+The discussion with students among the 6 SPSF departments has been a great chance for me to widen my viewpoint and understanding.